 Allowed Cuts & Methods

-- All cuts must be cooked on an ABA approved unit as per General Rules and can be served chopped, sliced, pulled in any combination of those.
+- All cuts must be cooked on an ABA approved unit as per General Rules and can be served chopped, sliced, diced, ground or pulled in any combination of those.

 Prohibited methods of cooking processes

 - Sous Vide, fully submerged poaching or par boiling